instill-ai/community/README.md

 <details>
   <summary><b>💧 <a href="https://github.com/instill-ai/vdp" target="_blank">Instill VDP</a>: AI pipeline builder for unstructured data</b></summary><br>

-  **Instill VDP**, or **VDP (Versatile Data Pipeline)**, represents a comprehensive unstructured data infrastructure.
+  **Instill VDP**, or **VDP (Versatile Data Pipeline)**, represents a comprehensive unstructured data ETL.
 Its purpose is to simplify the journey of processing unstructured data from start to finish:

   - **Extract:** Gather unstructured data from diverse sources, including AI applications, cloud/on-prem storage, and IoT devices.
   - **Transform:** Utilize AI models to convert raw data into meaningful insights and actionable formats.